joeldmott/Instacart_Project/README.md

 #### improving on this new baseline
 The next strongest aspect of the data is the average number of days since a product was ordered.
 Adding this improves the model (R-squared: 0.383).
 The next two strongest aspects regard order frequency: order hour of day & day of the week.
 However, we cannot include *both* because they are too interrelated (including both makes it hard to see their individual relation to reordering).
 Furthermore, the hour of day aspect proves problematic for other reasons.

-This makes it easier to decide to exclude hour of day altogether since keeping day of the week works well.
+This makes it easier to decide to exclude hour-of-day altogether since keeping day of the week works well.
 This improves the model's R-squared score to 0.434.

+#### final model evaluation
+An R-squared score of 0.434 is mid-range; even our final model here only explains *some* of the data.
+The root mean squared error turns out to be 9.86.
+Since our target's units are percentages ("percentage of orders as a reorder"), this means our predicted percent-likelihood-to-be-a-reorder values are typically off by 9.6%.
+Taking this into consideration with our R-squared of 0.434 means these predictions are "just okay".
+They're not completely off-base, but they're not super accurate either.

+This may point to some inherent difficulty in predicting which products customers tend to reorder.
+Nonetheless, we are still able to observe some correlations with enough confidence to make the following recommendations, even if they are a bit more generalized.

 ## **Final model results:** three recommendations for promoting new products based on two reordering correlations:
-**correlation 1:** As the average add-to-cart order of a product increases by one, the likelihood of that product being ordered as a reorder decreases by 4.7%.
+**correlation 1:** As a customer adds products to the cart, each product is 4.7% less likely to be a reorder.

 **recommendation 1:** Advertising new products would be more effective towards the end of the online ordering process.